authup/authup/packages/server/README.md

 ```

 #### Database
-To register the domain entities for the **typeorm** connection, there are two possible opportunities to do this 🔥.
+To register the domain entities for the **typeorm** connection,

-**First Opportunity**

-Simply set **all** entities for the connection options, with a utility function.
+simply set **all** entities for the connection options, with a utility function.

 ```typescript
 import { setEntitiesForConnectionOptions } from "@typescript-auth/server";